gyulanemeth/bluefox.email/docs/email-themes/blocks.md

 # Email Theme Blocks (modules)

 Blocks are reusable design components that serve as building elements for email templates.
 Each block represents a specific section of a design, such as a header, footer, button, or content section.
 By organizing content into blocks, users can efficiently build, customize, and maintain email designs with ease.
+Each block is assembled from the theme's [components](./components) and styled with reusable [email theme basics](./email-theme-basics), so updating a basic restyles every block that references it.

 ### **The importance of blocks**: